May 21 to July 3 2019

 During the summer, Lama Foundation welcomes visitors and pilgrims from all walks of life to join the community and connect with the land.
 Expect to join a big community and pitch in to make it all work!

 At 8,600 ft above sea level, Lama Foundation is at the southern tip of the Rockies.
 Bring a tent to pitch in the Lama campground.
+(Support can be provided for securing a tent)

 While the community at Lama is always evolving, several key commitments form the container that allows for the rich development of the community and each individual on the mountain.
 Since Lama’s beginnings, daily meditation, a no-drugs/no alcohol policy, consensus decision-making, and a spirit of inquiry into one’s own spiritual practice have been the formative tools for individual and community development.
 Interns will also take field trips, have guest speakers at Lama, and get to participate in ceremonial experiences like Heart Club, Zikr, and Shabbat.
 See more at Lama’s website.